Thousands of gay men get vaccinated

 G-A-Y Bar, Old Compton Street, W1D 4UR

 DoxyPEP involves taking two 100mg tablets of an antibiotic called Doxycyline.
 The pills should be taken within 72hours after sex.
-Studies show that the medicine reduces the chance of getting gonorrhea and syphilis by around 80%.
+Studies show that the medicine reduces the chance of getting chlamydia and syphilis by around 80%.
 Regular use of doxycycline can temporarily increase skin sensitivity to sunlight.
 The medicine can cause indigestion if taken on an empty stomach.
 It should not be used in pregnancy.

 Bexsero vaccine was originally designed to protect children from meningococcal B meningitis (an infection of the tissues around the brain).
 It’s been given to millions of people around the world and is known to be safe.
 It’s been part of the UK childhood vaccination programme since 2015.